sunfishcode/basic-text/docs/nfc.md

 Greek Wikipedia seems to use U+0387 and U+00B7 [interchangeably].

+The Unicode Standard, section 7.2 Greek, paragraph Compatibility Punctuation, addresses the display and compatibility concerns:

+> ISO/IEC 8859-7 and most vendor code pages for Greek simply make use of semicolon and middle dot for the punctuation in question.
+Therefore, use of U+037E and U+0387 is not necessary for interoperating with legacy Greek data, and their use is not generally encouraged for representation of Greek punctuation.

+That leaves the question of punctuation vs. identifier unaddressed though.
 Theoretically a solution to this might be to add a new codepoint to Unicode and transition Greek text content to using that instead of U+0387.
 However, as far as I'm aware no one has proposed this yet.

-This appears to be a real problem, without any solution in progress at this time.
 Since this appears to be the only such issue, it doesn't by itself seem to be sufficient reason not to use normalization.

 [may not be Unicode-specific]: https://www.unicode.org/mail-arch/unicode-ml/y2004-m04/0218.html
 [infrequently encountered]: https://en.wikipedia.org/wiki/Interpunct#Greek